manuel-serrano/bigloo/doc/module5.md

 Modules
 =======

-Revision 5 introduces a new module system, namely called _module 5_.
-Old modules, _module 4_ are still maintained and will be to ensure backward compatibility with existing code.
-New modules 5 can import modules 4 but not it opposite.
-As much as possible, new code should use the new modules exclusiverly.
+Revision 5 introduces a new module system, henceforth refereed to as _module 5_.
+Old modules, _module 4_, are still maintained and will be to ensure backward compatibility with existing code.
+Modules 5 can import modules 4 but not it opposite.
+As much as possible, new code should use modules 5 exclusively.

 The main characteristics of modules 5 are:

-  * Imports are acyclic;
+  * Dependency graphs are acyclic, i.e., a module cannot import itself;
-  * All imported bindings must be declared;
+  * All imported bindings must be explicitly declared;
   * Modules can re-export imported bindings;
-  * Import and export can renamed bindings;
+  * Imports and exports can renamed bindings;
   * Exported bindings are immutable from outside their module of definition;
-  * A module is associated to one file;
-  * One file defines one module;
+  * A module is associated to one file, one file defines one module;
   * Modules are referenced by files path.